| Transect | Species count (richness) | Species |

 Step 5: Score Calibration

 Raw metric scores are converted to a 0–100 scale.
-Without calibration, the best group in any year always maps to ~100 and the worst always maps to ~50, regardless of how closely groups agreed.
-This means a year where everyone performed very well would still produce a spread from A to D — an unfair outcome.
+Without calibration, the best group in any year always maps to 100 and the worst always maps to 50 (a fixed minimum score), regardless of how closely groups agreed.
+This means a year where everyone performed very well would still produce a spread from A to D, which needs to be accounted for to avoid an unfair outcome.

-To address this, the score floor (the minimum possible score) is raised in years when all groups agree closely with each other, and kept at 50 in years when disagreement is typical or high.
+To address this, the score floor (the minimum possible score) is raised in years when all groups agree closely with each other, and kept at 50 in years when disagreement is high.

 How calibration works

-For each year and metric, we compute the within-year standard deviation of group deviations — a measure of how spread out the groups were.
-Across all training years, these yearly spreads are standardised to z-scores.
-A negative z-score means groups agreed more than usual; a positive z-score means more disagreement than usual.
+For each year and metric, we compute the within-year standard deviation of group deviations to assess the spread between groups.
+This is then expressed as a ratio to the historical mean spread across all training years.
+A ratio below 1 means groups agreed more closely than usual and a ratio above 1 means more disagreement than usual.

 The score floor for a given year and metric is: